 The magnetic field applied to the sample during critical current measurements is often provided by using a superconducting magnet.
-Dedicated University and National Laboratories often include vertical solenoidal magnets producing fields of up to ~ 21.5 T (Jones et al., 2001) and horizontal Helmholtz split-pair magnets up to 15 T (Sunwong et al., 2014).
-In the VAMAS Nb3Sn project, it was recommended that: the field for testing conductors should be accurate to 1% and have a precision of 0.5%; the random deviation of magnetic field should be less than 0.5% and its homogeneity should be of uniformity $\pm$ 1% over the length of the sample between the voltage taps (VAMAS, 1995).
+Dedicated University and National Laboratories often include vertical solenoidal magnets producing fields of up to ~ 23 T and horizontal Helmholtz split-pair magnets up to 15 T. In the VAMAS Nb3Sn project, it was recommended that: the field for testing conductors should be accurate to 1% and have a precision of 0.5%; the random deviation of magnetic field should be less than 0.5% and its homogeneity should be of uniformity $\pm 1\%$ over the length of the sample between the voltage taps (1995).

 Above ~ 1 T, high field superconducting magnets exhibit an almost linear dependence between the field generated and the current through the magnet.
 At low fields, however, hysteresis can cause problems when trying to determine the low field properties of conductors.
 There are various approaches that can be taken to eliminate errors due to the remnant field.
 The field at the sample can be measured independently using a Hall or NMR probe.
-The remnant field can be reduced to typically less than $\pm$ 20 mT by degaussing the magnet.
+The remnant field can be reduced to typically less than \pm 20 mT by degaussing the magnet.
 This involves sweeping the field from a high value through zero and back, reducing the amplitude and sweep rate at each reversal.
 An alternative is to initiate a controlled quench in the magnet.
-This can be done by means of a carefully designed quench heater (Clark and Jones, 1986) incorporated within the turns of the magnet which forces the temperature of the superconducting windings above $T_c$ .
+This can be done by means of a carefully designed quench heater (Clark and Jones, 1986) incorporated within the turns of the magnet which forces the temperature of the superconducting windings above T_c .
 This completely destroys the remnant field.
 However, the dangers of damaging the magnet by quenching should be noted.

-At international high field laboratories, d.c. fields of up to ~ 45 T are produced by high power resistive magnets (Miller, 2003; Pugnat et al., 2014).
+At international high field laboratories, d.c. fields of up to ~ 45 T are produced by high power resistive magnets (Miller, 2003; Pugnat, Barbier et al., 2014).
 These conventional magnets in principle have no remnant field, although in practice the structural steel in these systems is magnetised.
 The water cooling and power required for this design of magnet are large, which causes mechanical vibrations in the magnet system and additional sources of voltage noise.
 Wholly superconducting HTS and LTS magnets have been produced.
-HTS magnets operating up to 26.4 T have now been produced (Yoon et al.; Awaji et al., 2017) as well as many insert systems such as the 35.4 T high field magnet produced by a 4.4 T RE-123 insert inside the bore of a 31 T LTS magnet (Trociewitz et al., 2011) and 14.4 T RE-123 insert inside the bore of a 31 T LTS magnet to obtain a d.c. magnetic field of 45.5 T (Hahn et al., 2019).
+HTS magnets operating up to 26.4 T have now been produced (Yoon, Kim et al.; Awaji, Watanabe et al., 2017) as well as many insert systems such as the 35.4 T high field magnet produced by a 4.4 T RE-123 insert inside the bore of a 31 T LTS magnet (Trociewitz, Dalban-Canassy et al., 2011).